 Flashcards in Intestinal Failure Deck (11):

-Intestinal results from an inability to maintain adequate nutrition or fluid status via the intestines.
-It is characterised by the inability to maintain protein-energy fluid, electrolytes or micronutrient balance
+Results from an inability to maintain adequate nutrition or fluid status via the intestines.
+Intestinal failure results from obstruction, dysmotility, surgical resection, congenital defect, or disease associated loss of absorption and is characterised by the inability to maintain protein-energy, fluid, electrolyte, or micronutrient balance.

 Prolonged, associated with sepsis and